AlephVault/redot-windrose/addons/AlephVault.WindRose/README.md

    The scope key and map index must be used together for this purpose, and any invalid value will cause the result to be `null` like in the previous cases.

+### General properties

+Let a valid map instance be: `var map: AlephVault__WindRose.Maps.Map`:

+- `scope: AlephVault__WindRose.Maps.Scope`: Returns the current scope, if scopes are used, this map is added to.
+  If it's not used / not under a valid scope, this value will be `null`.
+- `index: int`: Returns the current map index.
+Only meaningful if the map belongs to a scope.
+This property is read-only at runtime (set at editor time).
+- `size: Vector2i`: Returns the size of the map.
+Each coordinate is integer and positive, and lower than or equal to 4096 (this means: a map can be at most 4096x4096).
+This property is read-only at runtime (set at editor time).
+  Entities in this map will have their positions constrained by these dimensions.
+- `gizmo_x_axis_color`, `gizmo_y_axis_color` and `gizmo_grid_color`: These properties only serve for debugging
+  purposes in the editor, since they provide a grid ad hoc to track the objects even before the tilemaps have their cells properly filled.
+All these properties are of type `Color`.
+- `floor_layer: AlephVault__WindRose.Maps.Layers.FloorLayer`: Returns the floor layer for the map.
+This layer is read-only and set on initialization, by detecting a direct child being of this type.
+- `entities_layer: AlephVault__WindRose.Maps.Layers.EntitiesLayer`: Returns the entities layer for the map.
+This layer is read-only and set on initialization, by detecting a direct child of this type.
+The actual type of layer is a sub-type of entities layer, with its own logic, depending on the intended rule to apply to the map.
+- `layout: AlephVault__WindRose.Maps.Utils.MapLayout`: Returns the layout for the map.
+This layout is read-only and detected from the map-related objects.
+Layouts are related to one of the three combinations of tilemap (actually: tileset) properties that are allowed: squared, diamond-down isometric or diamond-right isometric.
+- `get_world_map(key: String, index: int) -> AlephVault__WindRose.Maps.Map`: Returns another map in the same world this map belongs to.
+If it does not belong to any scope or the key / index are not valid, returns `null`.
+- `get_scope_map(index: int) -> AlephVault__WindRose.Maps.Map`: Returns another map in the same world this map belongs to.
+If it does not belong to any scope or the index is not valid, returns `null`.

+About maps, most of the logic is not tied to them directly, but to the underlying layers instead.
+These layers (as of today: entities layer and floor layer) must be created with the map, and will be detected on map's `_ready` and when the hierarchy changes (under normal conditions, it should not change).

+Let a valid floor layer instance be: `var floor_layer: AlephVault__WindRose.Maps.Layers.FloorLayer`:

+- `map: AlephVault__WindRose.Maps.Map`: Returns the parent map.
+- `get_tilemap(index: int) -> TileMapLayer`: Returns a child `TileMapLayer` by index.
+- `get_tilemaps_count() -> int`: Returns the number of children `TileMapLayer` objects.

+About floor layers, the only logic they perform is to auto-detect, on `_ready` and when the hierarchy changes (under normal conditions, it should not change), the list of tilemaps.

+Let a valid entities layer instance be: `var entities_layer: AlephVault__WindRose.Maps.Layers.EntitiesLayer` (but, actually, **a descendant of that type**, and not that type directly):

+- `rule: AlephVault__WindRose.Core.EntitiesRule`: Returns the rule related to this layer.
+When this property is first-read, the creation of the underlying entities rule instance will take place (this only happens once).
+The particular rule sub-type is determined by the custom logic of the current entities layer.
+- `manager: AlephVault__WindRose.Core.EntitiesRule.Manager`: Returns the underlying manager.
+Managers are special internal objects that handle the whole movement (and thus: underlying rule execution) of an entities layer and their entities.
+They effectively manage the lifecycle of each single frame and see in first row the movement of the entities in the current layer.
+- `bypass: bool`: This flag allows the rule to always allow any movement from any entity in the layer.
+This only makes sense if the game is a client connected to a server which, in place, does not have this flag active.
+In the client case, however, everything is allowed since the true logic comes from the server.
+This property is read-only and only set in the editor.
+- `initialized: bool`: Also a read-only property, this flag tells whether this layer is already initialized.
+- `initialize()`: This method is invoked by the parent map, but can be manually invoked if needed.
+This method creates the internal `manager` and then detect all the children objects which are map entities and then, one by one, it initializes each of those entities, properly attaching them to this entities layer.

+About entities layers, they have more properties and a custom rule instantiation according the sub-type of layer being used.
+They will be timely described in other sections.

+Let a valid map entity instance be: `var map_entity: AlephVault__WindRose.Maps.MapEntity`:

+- `rule: AlephVault__WindRose.Core.EntityRule`: Returns the rule related to this entity.
+When this property is first-read, the creation of the underlying entity rule instance will take place (this only happens once).
+  The particular rule sub-type is determiend by the custom logic of the current map entity.
+This property is read-only.
+- `entity: AlephVault__WindRose.Core.EntityRule`: Returns the logical entity to be used.
+This is an underlying model that triggers the internal logic related to the map (layer) it belongs.
+It does not trigger the actual movement, but helps in all the related checks and triggers.
+This property is read-only.
+- `current_map: AlephVault__WindRose.Maps.Map`: Returns the current map this map entity is attached to.
+This property is read-only.
+- `size: Vector2i`: Returns the dimensions of this entity.
+Each dimensions is greater than 0.
+This property is read-only at runtime, and configurable via editor.
+- `cell: Vector2i`: Returns the current cell this object is attached to.
+If it is not attached to any map, returns (-1, -1).
+If the object is not 1x1 in dimensions, this cell in particular references the top-left corner of the entity.
+- `cellf: Vector2i`: If the object is 1x1, this is the same `cell` value.
+If the object is not 1x1, this is the coordinate of the opposite corner (bottom-right) of the entity in the map.
+- `orientation: AlephVault__WindRose.Utils.DirectionUtils.Direction`: Sets or returns the orientation of an entity.
+The signal `orientation_changed` is triggered with the new direction on assignment.

 ### Dummy rule-related properties and methods

 ### Blocking rule-related properties and methods